ParagPat20/Codes/BatteryConnections.md

 *   Servo Motor Power and PWM Circuit: Provides power to the servo motors and receives PWM signals from the STM32.
 *   2500mAh 3S LiPo Battery: Powers all components on that side.
 *   3S BMS (Battery Management System): Protects the LiPo battery.
-*   Schottky Diode (10A-20A Recommended): Prevents backflow of current into the charging circuit from the servos.  (e.g., 1N5822, SS54, or MBR20100 - choose one with low forward voltage drop).
+*   Schottky Diode (10A-20A Recommended): Prevents backflow of current into the charging circuit.

 ## Components - Middle Section